-- G Gundam, in spite of the enthusiastic example above, actually has Meikyou Shisui, Clear Mirror Still Water, requiring the user to be able to channel both enthusiasm and stoicism at once.
+- G Gundam, generally an enthusiastic series as shown above, includes Meikyou Shisui, Clear Mirror Still Water, which requires the user to channel both enthusiasm and stoicism at once.

 - Many manga and anime, particularly shounen series, implicitly contain this scale as a theme because the characters must reach ever-greater emotional extremes to power-up but control their emotions to limit the area-of-destruction to enemies.

 - The Dark Knight: The Joker wants to destroy peoples mind-numbing plans, the routines of job and duty, so they'll wildly grapple with the pointlessness of existence.

 - Coffee And Cigarettes: The opening sketch airs terminally lethargic Steven Wright with hyperactive Roberto Benigni — switching their characters.